How Much Does a Divorce Cost on Average in 2025?

 Average divorce cost

-As a whole, in 2019, the average cost of a divorce in the United States is around $15,000 per person, which includes things like attorney’s fees, filing charges, court costs, and hiring outside experts.
+As a whole, in 2019, the average cost of ending a marriage in the United States was around $15,000 per person, which includes things like attorney’s fees, filing charges, court costs, and hiring outside experts.

-These costs are hugely dependent on the amount of time the divorce proceedings go on for, which begins at filing/service of the petition and ends with the court entering judgment.
+These costs are heavily dependent on the duration of the legal process, which begins with the filing and service of the petition and ends with the court entering judgment.

 Time to Finalize Divorce